PolicyStat/ckeditor-plugin-structured-headings/README.md

 CSS class to add to any heading to restart numbering at that point. string, default: `"autonumber-restart"`
 ### autonumberStyles
-Listing of style definitions by name, each style definition is a CSS class to apply to all elements of the current index level specified in numberedElements. (will apply to all h2s, all h3s) a value of null will omit an additional style and only use base+level classes. object, default:
+Listing of style definitions by name, each style definition is an array of CSS classes to apply to all elements of the current index level specified in numberedElements. a value of null will omit an additional style and only use base+level classes. object, default:
 ```
 {
-  "Default": null,
+  "Numeric": null,
+  "Number Lowercase Roman": [
-  "Number": "autonumber-N",
+    "autonumber-N",
-  "Uppercase Roman": "autonumber-R",
+    "autonumber-a",
+    "autonumber-r",
+    "autonumber-a",
+    "autonumber-r",
+    "autonumber-a"
+  ],
+  "Letter Lowercase Roman": [
+    "autonumber-A",
+    "autonumber-a",
+    "autonumber-r",
+    "autonumber-a",
-  "Lowercase Roman": "autonumber-r",
+    "autonumber-r",
+    "autonumber-a"
+  ],
+  "Roman Uppercase Number": [
+    "autonumber-R",
-  "Uppercase Letter": "autonumber-A",
+    "autonumber-A",
+    "autonumber-N",
+    "autonumber-a",
+    "autonumber-N",
-  "Lowercase Letter": "autonumber-a"
+    "autonumber-a"
+  ]
 }
 ```
 ### autonumberLevelClasses